Brasmex – Brasil Minas Express

-Brasmex – Brasil Minas Express Ltda. was a cargo airline based in Sao Paulo, Brazil.
+Brasmex – Brasil Minas Express Ltda. was a cargo airline based in São Paulo, Brazil.

 History

 The airline was established on January 2, 2001, headed by Carlos Hamilton Martins Silva.
-With operational headquarters at Viracopos International Airport, it has effectively operated since December 14, 2002, since flights were only allowed from Guarulhos International Airport, Brasmex operated with a single Douglas DC-10-30 leased from the CIT Group.
+With its operational headquarters at Viracopos International Airport, it had started operating on December 14, 2002 from São Paulo/Guarulhos International Airport.
+Brasmex operated with a single Douglas DC-10-30 leased from the CIT Group and was to receive a second and third DC-10 by the next year.

-It was to receive a second DC-10, of the 3 initially planned to be operating by the end of 2003.
-It was an investment of US$50 million, of which US$20 million was employed in structure, maintenance, pilots and technical staff.

 The airline was invested with US$50 million, of which US$20 million was employed in structure, maintenance, pilots and technical staff.
 The company even transported 26 million tons per kilometer of cargo, 70% of which being from the international market.
 In 2003, a total of 139 flights were carried out, of which 85 were abroad and 54 in the domestic market.

 Brasmex stopped its activities in January 2004.
-It ceased operations in February or March 2004 due to financial issues.
+It ceased operations in February 2004 due to financial issues.